raymondworkshop/raymondworkshop.github.io/_posts/about.md

 He was a Tech Officer at HSU, RA in (CUHK, CityU, and HKBU), Tech Lead at HKCREO (a Fintech startup), and Lead Software Engineer at Alcatel-Lucent (now Nokia).

-Outside of [reading](https://raymondworkshop.github.io/bookshelf.html) and tech, he also likes Philosophy, Psychology, Nature, Art, and Movie.
+Outside of [reading](https://raymondworkshop.github.io/bookshelf.html) and tech, he also likes Philosophy, Nature, Art, and Movie.

 Some of his favorite quotes: